belle2/basf2/online_book/fundamentals/hep_analyses.rst

-will have to face some basic problems: select events you want to study (the signal) over similar events that mimic them (the background, more about this later), estimate efficiency of such a selection and, possibly, estimate the intrinsic resolutionof the quantities you will measure.
+will have to face some basic problems: select events you want to study (the signal) over similar events that mimic them (the background, more about this later), estimate efficiency of such a selection and, possibly, estimate the intrinsic resolution of the quantities you will measure.
 Finally you will want to count how many signal events you observe, or meaure other quantities like an invariant mass (i.e. the position of a peak) or a polarization from an angular distribution.